inhalesulfur/qe-namespace/README.md

 }
 ```

-Attributes `instance` and `values` could be used for instance and possible value checking in setter functions
+Attributes `class` and `values` could be used for instance and possible value checking in setter functions

 ### Building Qlik Engine Struct namespace